Ellis, Tim & Turnbull, James & Knowles, TG & Lines, Jeffrey & Auchterlonie, Neil

 In the mid-19th century, twin forces began acting on wild salmon, leading to the development of the salmon aquaculture industry: the establishment of large scale salmon hatcheries to stock rivers, and the decline in wild salmon populations from overfishing and habitat destruction.

-Although aquaculture has been practiced around the world for thousands of years, growing Atlantic salmon in sea-cages was first attempted in the 1960s in Norway.²
+Although aquaculture has been practiced around the world for thousands of years, growing Atlantic salmon in sea-cages was first attempted in the 1960s in Norway.
+The promise of large-scale harvests, year-round sales, and generous government support caused the industry to spread around the world over the following decades: to Scotland, Canada, Chile, the USA, Tasmania, Iceland and beyond.

-In the early days of salmon farming, companies experimented with Pacific species like Chinook⁹, but eventually Atlantic salmon came to dominate the industry, and global markets.
+In the early days of salmon farming, companies experimented with Pacific species like Chinook, but eventually Atlantic salmon came to dominate the industry, and global markets.

 Case study: Japan

-Salmon farming in Norway began to take root as an industry in the 1960s and 70s, and was firmly established by the 1980s.
-In fact, Norwegian salmon farmers had improved upon production techniques to such an extent that they found themselves with a surplus of frozen salmon.¹⁰,¹¹,¹²
+Salmon farming in Norway was firmly established by the 1980s.
+In fact, Norwegian salmon farmers had improved upon production techniques to such an extent that they found themselves with a surplus of frozen salmon.

-This “cheap luxury” product needed new markets, to create consumer demand, and Japan was an early test case.¹⁰,¹¹,¹²,¹³
+This “cheap luxury” product needed new markets, to create consumer demand, and Japan was an early test case.

 Olsen reached a deal with Nichirei, a Japanese food conglomerate.
-Together, they were able to purchase Norway’s surplus salmon at a greatly reduced price on the condition that they sell it in grocery stores as sushi.¹⁰,¹¹,¹²,¹³
+They purchased Norway’s surplus salmon at a greatly reduced price on the condition that they sell it in grocery stores as sushi.

-The campaign's success hinged on clever rebranding tactics, including renaming Norwegian salmon as "sāmon" to differentiate it from local Pacific salmon varieties, and leveraging celebrity chef endorsements to shift consumer perceptions.¹¹
+The campaign's success hinged on clever rebranding tactics, including renaming Norwegian salmon as "sāmon" to differentiate it from local Pacific salmon varieties, and leveraging celebrity chef endorsements to shift consumer perceptions.

-Today, Japanese businesses import 13,300 metric tons of fresh Atlantic salmon from Norwegian aquaculture companies every year.¹⁴
+Today, Japanese businesses import 13,300 metric tons of fresh Atlantic salmon from Norwegian aquaculture companies every year.

 The downside of “cheap luxury”